 Almost all creatinine is removed from the body as blood passes through the kidneys.
 The amount of creatinine removed from the blood depends on both the filtering ability of the glomeruli in the kidneys and the rate at which blood is carried to the kidneys.

 The amount of blood filtered per minute is known as the Glomerular Filtration Rate (GFR).
 If the glomeruli are damaged or diseased, or if blood circulation is slowed, then less creatinine will be removed from the blood and released into the urine and the GFR will be decreased.
 By measuring creatinine in the blood and in the urine, it is possible to determine the amount of blood filtered by the kidneys in a measured period of time.
 A calculation is made based on the amount of creatinine in the urine, the time period of collection, and the amount of creatinine in the blood.

 Since the amount of creatinine produced depends on muscle mass, in some circumstances, e.g. in children, the calculation will need to be corrected for body surface area.

 How is the sample collected for testing?

-The test requires a and a blood sample taken either at the beginning or end of the urine collection.
+The test requires a 24-hour urine collection and a blood sample taken either at the beginning or end of the urine collection.
 The blood sample is collected by needle from a vein in the arm.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.